Apps for Parents: Market Overview, Types, and Examples

 Other types of parental control apps are location tracking applications.
 They allow users to find out where their family members are at any moment and get notifications when they leave home or arrive at their destination.

-Find My Kids also has a list exchange feature and a chat where users can message family members.
+Family Locator also has a list exchange feature and a chat where users can message family members.

 6. Apps for parents of disabled children